Panasonic LX15 vs Sony A9

 It is notable that the A9 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX15 does not feature such a mic input.

-Both the LX15 and the A9 are recent models that are part of the current product line-up.
-The LX15 replaced the earlier Panasonic LX7, while the A9 does not have a direct predecessor.
+The LX15 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic LX15 and the Sony A9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.